Chart Color Schemes

 Moorebank is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Moorebank, as per the latest Census evaluation, 82.3% of dwellings were houses, with the remaining 17.7% being semi-detached homes, apartments, or other types.
-This is compared to Sydney metropolitan area's figures of 63.3% houses and 36.8% other dwellings.
-Home ownership in Moorebank stood at 27.7%, with mortgaged properties at 49.4% and rented dwellings at 22.9%.
-The median monthly mortgage repayment was $2,500, exceeding Sydney metro's average of $2,167.
-The median weekly rent in Moorebank was $500, higher than Sydney metro's $400.
-Nationally, Moorebank's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Moorebank, as per the latest Census evaluation, 82.3% of dwellings were houses while 17.7% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasted with Sydney metro's figures of 63.3% houses and 36.8% other dwellings.
+Home ownership in Moorebank stood at 27.7%, with mortgaged properties making up 49.4% and rented dwellings accounting for 22.9%.
+The median monthly mortgage repayment in the area was $2,500, surpassing Sydney metro's average of $2,167.
+The median weekly rent figure in Moorebank was recorded at $500, higher than Sydney metro's $400.
+Nationally, Moorebank's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing